A few simple steps. Two minutes of your time. One result: a lower tax bill.

-Texas has no state income tax — property taxes are how local governments fund everything.
-Assessments tend to run high, and protesting is not only common, it's expected.
+Texas has no state income tax, so property taxes fund nearly everything local.
+Assessments tend to run high, which makes protesting not just common but expected.

 ~50%